luismtorresv/battlesocket/README.md

 Following the convention suggested in the instructions handout, the BSP messages follow the structure:

-    message = message_type data CRLF
+    message = message_type data LF

-where CRLF acts as the message terminator.
+where LF acts as the message terminator.

 Since our game relies on a client-server architecture, some of the messages are specific to either client or server, and not to its counterpart.
 Even though, in